 Who: Adults, 18 years of age and older, currently enrolled in college or technical school

 What: Volunteers provide support to patients, families, and staff.
 Some assignments have direct patient contact, other assignments are more supportive.
 Volunteer assignments can include patient units, clinics, OT/PT, sibling clubhouse, Reach Out and Read, among others.

-When: Assignments will be on the same day/same time each week, typically 2-3 hours.
+When: Assignments/shifts will be on the same day/same time each week, typically 2-3 hours in length.
 Weekend and evening positions are limited.
 Schedules can be changed as class schedules change each quarter/semester, provided there are openings.

 Where: Primarily at the hospital’s main campus, although some assignments are available at Primary Care Centers or Close to Home locations.
 Attendance is very important, so please consider transportation when considering if this is a good match for you.

-Information session—provide you with an overall picture of the program and specific information about available volunteer openings
+- Interview/Information session—a review of program expectations, the onboarding process and specific information about available volunteer openings

 When To Apply